madisonmw/Pedigraph-Script/README.md

 ### Examples

 I have uploaded a few example files to show how the script functions, either correctly or incorrectly.
 Pedigraph and **sed** are required to run the script and must be in the same directory as the input files.

+For each text file, the example script should do something different:
+* For 1.txt, the file should have output.
+* For 2.txt, no output should be generated as not enough individuals are present.
+* For 3.txt, no output should be generated due to error explained earlier.
+* For 4.txt, output will be generated and shows how even though the error should apply, it does not when half-siblings are present.